 Finally, you cannot redeem your I bonds for a period of one year.
 And if you cash them before they are 5 years old, you will forfeit three months’ worth of interest.

-At a time of high-flying stock returns, buying bonds can seem a bit stodgy.
+Buying bonds can seem a bit stodgy.
 But as Money Talks News founder Stacy Johnson has said, I bonds are a good investment for multiple reasons.
 For more on Stacy’s take, check out “Should I Buy Inflation Bonds?”